lisianathiruselvan/19AI307_JAVA/Module-11/DAY-5/README.md

 To demonstrate removing a key from a HashMap and printing all remaining key-value pairs
 ## ALGORITHM :

-a.
-Import java.util.*.
+1. Import java.util.*.

-b.
-Create a HashMap and add some key-value pairs.
+2. Create a HashMap and add some key-value pairs.

-c.
-Use remove(key) to delete the entry with key 100.
+3. Use remove(key) to delete the entry with key 100.

-d.
-Iterate through the map using a for-each loop and display the entries
+4. Iterate through the map using a for-each loop and display the entries

 ## PROGRAM:
  ```